Welcome to Howard County Appraisal District!

 CHIEF APPRAISER OF HOWARD COUNTY

-If that occurs, then the taxpayer should file a notice of protest with the appraisal district which will protect their right to appeal.
-Evidence of value can be included with the protest.
-Protests can also be filed on line if the taxpayer prefers.
-In person discussions or phone discussions will be utilized to share information from both parties to attempt to get to a resolution of appropriate value.
-If that cannot be done, then the taxpayer has a right to appear before the Appraisal Review Board, a group of local citizens who listen to the evidence and make a decision regarding the value.
-Their decision can be appealed to district court or to an arbitration hearing.
+The property owner should file a notice of protest with the appraisal district which will protect their right to appeal.
+Property owner evidence of value would be helpful when included with the protest to assist in the appeal.
+Property owners may file the protest online during the protest season.
+Typical protest season is normally May 1 thru May 30.
+In person or phone discussions may be used to share information from both parties to attempt a resolution of appropriate value.
+The property owner has a right to appear before the Appraisal Review Board, a group of local citizens who listen to the evidence will decide regarding the value.
+The property may appeal the decision to district court or to an arbitration hearing.
+Instructions included with the final information mailed to the property owner by the ARB after the hearing.

 - How do I file a protest if I think I couldn’t sell my property for the amount appraised?
 Within 30 days of the sending of the appraisal notice, the taxpayer should fill out the form that is enclosed in the notice of protest and mail, email, or fax the form to the appraisal district along with any evidence of value that they have.
 This protects the taxpayer’s right to continue the appeal.